jpgacrama/recruitment-platform/UseCases/DownloadCandidateRequirements.rst

         participant "UI" as UI
         participant "Database" as Database

-        Recruiter  -> UI: Click button to upload Candidates' Requirements UI -> Recruiter: Show option to select the file for upload Recruiter -> UI: Select the file and click Upload
+        Recruiter  -> UI: Click button to download Candidates' Requirements UI -> Recruiter: Show option to select the file for download Recruiter -> UI: Select the file and click download

         UI -> Database: Store file to Database